FindStudyBuddies/book-backend-test/readme.md

 _PostgreSQL > MySQL_ because more active development, better community
 _GCP > AWS_ because GCP has a nicer UI and is easier to use
 _SQLAlchemy_ has a rich ORM methodology which will make development easier in the long run
-_UUIDs_ used over an incrementing counter for more security
+_UUIDs_ used over an incrementing counter for primary keys for more security

 ## Endpoints
 **Base url**: